deanna-stover/coursesCNU/2021/engl350spring2021/twitter.md

 * Post at least two substantial (see below) tweets a week AND reply/retweet with comment (these should be substantial too!).<br />

-* Submit your tweets via Scholar each Friday by 11:59 pm.
+* Submit your *three* tweets via Scholar each Friday by 11:59 pm.
 (See "How to Submit" below.)

 #### But if there was a blog due the week before?
 Do this!
 (I'll remind you)